2013 World Championships in Athletics – Men's 200 metres

 The men's 200 metres at the 2013 World Championships in Athletics was held at the Luzhniki Stadium on 16 and 17 August.
+The winning margin was 0.13 seconds.

 In the final, Adam Gemili seemed to get the best start, but flanked by the Jamaican uniforms, he was quickly swallowed up.
-Mid way into the turn, Usain Bolt had a clear lead.
+Midway into the turn, Usain Bolt had a clear lead.
 Coming off the turn, Bolt had several meters on the field.
 The winner determined, Bolt eased off and cruised across the finish in what would be a great time for any other human being, just a slow 200 for Bolt in 19.66.
 Coming off the turn about even with Gemili and Nickel Ashmeade, Warren Weir out in lane 8 separated from those two and gained significantly on the slowing Bolt, setting a personal best of 19.79.

 Taking a lesson from American teammate Wallace Spearmon who was vanquished in the semis, Curtis Mitchell spotted the field several meters then closed from dead last at the end of the turn to take the bronze.
 Gemili took a full dive at the finish to try to beat Ashmeade but still finished in fifth.